![[D] Phrasal Verb: Take](https://images.ctfassets.net/r30ratzbtbbf/P3zxmoAxLHYZWueh0BqE7/7ee5e2d11c02d947b2d19785f35ff77e/VOCABULARY_POWER-01.png)

 Well, take the opportunity to learn some business strategies and effective management while you're in charge.

-E. take away
+E. take up

 - start doing a particular job or activity